 Categories

 Finger Lakes brown taken on a bucktail Supervisor

-I was able to land this fish and take a quick photograph before release.
+I was able to get a good hook set and to land the fish and take a quick photograph before release.
 It was a beautiful girthy brown trout.
-I have always been conscious of my impact on the entire ecosystem in which the gorgeous creatures I pursue live.
-Both my Father and Grandfather taught me to respect the outdoors and strive to never leave anything behind except footprints.
+I try to be conscious of my impact on the places I fly-fish.
+Both my Father and Grandfather taught me to respect the outdoors and strive to never leave anything behind except my own footprints.
 This philosophy has also influenced the way I fish.
 It is one of my goals to avoid loosing monofilament or flies in the river bed or surrounding areas.
-I realize that it sometimes happens, however; by being aware and by practicing certain techniques an angler can help minimize the occurrences.
+I realize that it sometimes happens, however; by being aware an angler can help minimize these occurrences.
 One step towards this goal is to work from the “top down” and consider fishing without additional weight or sink tips before adding weight.
 You just might get the experience of a lifetime.

+Categories